chandler37/givegivegave/README.md

 `bundle exec rake db:create db:migrate`

 Note that we use Travis CI via `.travis.yml`.
-TODO(chandler37): Upgrade from ruby 2.4 for Travis.

 ## Seeding the database